mircea-pavel-anton/pico-mediakeeb/README.md

 1. Flash your pico to use the latest CircuitPython uf2 file.

-2. Copy the `src` directory into the root of the pico
+2. Clone this repo into the root of the pi

-3. Unplug and replug the pico board
+3. Unplug and replug the board